ValeriaGallegoR/SENG8091_Assignment_2/Functional_Requirements.md

 ## FUNCTIONAL REQUIREMENTS

+> [!IMPORTANT]
-Since three different concerns are identified that the AI developer is presenting: Separating questions from answers, Categorization of questions and Ensure that the data used is “balanced”; the requirements will be broken down considering these issues.
+> Since three different concerns are identified that the AI developer is presenting: Separating questions from answers, Categorization of questions and Ensure that the data > used is “balanced”; the requirements will be broken down considering these issues.

 ### 1. Separate questions and answers